Microchip-MPLAB-Harmony/wireless_apps_winc1500/docs/GUID-D41DC58E-4197-40C3-B2E5-298EE2491305.md

 -   [MPLAB® Harmony License](GUID-64DD8072-6E57-4604-A82E-C848D7527955.md)

-To clone or download these applications from Github, go to the [main page of this repository](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_winc1500) and then click **Clone** button to clone this repository or download as zip file.
-This content can also be downloaded using content manager by following these [instructions](https://github.com/Microchip-MPLAB-Harmony/contentmanager/wiki).
+To clone or download these applications from Github, go to the [main page of this repository](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_winc1500) and then click **Clone** button to clone this repository or download as zip file.<br />This content can also be downloaded using content manager by following these [instructions](https://github.com/Microchip-MPLAB-Harmony/contentmanager/wiki).

 -   **[WINC STA Bypass](GUID-00146421-1EA8-48A6-9637-4AE38CC69A31.md)**